 Python

-MicroStation Engineering Content: Schemas
+MicroStation Engineering Content: EC Schemas

 Bentley Systems introduced Engineering Content with MicroStation CONNECT in 2015.
 Engineering Content is commonly abbreviated to EC.